 Players signed as international amateur free agents (IAFA) or international scouting discoveries will be placed in the International Complex.
 Your scout will discover up to sixteen (default setting) international amateurs each year.
 This level doesn't have competitive matches and offers limited player growth.

-Players in the complex are not required to be placed on a development roster until they reach one (1) professional year.
-However, the commish will move players from your complex to a development league if that team does not carry the minimum amount of players during the season.
+Players in the complex are not required to be placed on a minor league roster until they reach one (1) professional year.
+However, the commish may move players from the complex to the minor leagues to fix minimum roster violations during the season.

 If a player earns one professional year and has not been promoted, the commish will move them to your Rookie Complex when official preseason begins.

-The PBC postseason begins at the end of the regular season, featuring all division winners and wild cards competing for the Professional Circuit Cup.
-The first round is a best-of-5 series with a HH-AAH format.
-Subsequent rounds are best-of-7 series using the HH-AAA-HH format.
+The PBC postseason begins at the end of the regular season, featuring the top 4 teams from each league to compete for the Professional Circuit Cup.
+All three rounds are best-of-7 series using the HH-AAA-HH format.

-The PBC Postseason includes the 2 division winners and 4 wildcard teams.
-Playoff seeding is based on total wins, with no consideration for divisional standings.
+The PBC Postseason includes the top four teams from each league.
+Playoff seeding is based on total wins.

-The first round, also known as the play-in series, features the four playoff teams with the lowest records.
-The winners of the two play-in series will advance to face the teams with the two best records in the Cup Qualifier series.
-The Pro Circuit Cup series concludes with a showdown between the winners of each qualifier series.
+The first round, also known as the play-in series, features the four playoff teams in each league.
+The winners of the two play-in series will advance to the Cup Qualifier series.
+The Pro Circuit Cup Series concludes with a showdown between the winners of each league’s qualifier series.

-No additional tie-breaker games are scheduled.
-Tiebreaker 1 goes to the division winner.
-Tiebreaker 2 is the season series record between the tied teams.
-Tiebreaker 3 is season run differential.
-Tiebreaker 4, if ever necessary, will be determined by the commish at the time of the tie and will establish the precedent for future 4th breakers.
+No additional tiebreaker games are scheduled.
+Tiebreaker 1 is the season series record between the tied teams.
+Tiebreaker 2 is season run differential.
+Tiebreaker 3, if ever necessary, will be determined by the Commissioner at the time of the tie and will establish precedent for future third-level tiebreakers.

 Start offering personnel extensions before the regular season ends.
-The interval between the regular season's end and the offseason's beginning can be surprisingly short, sometimes just one evening if all playoff teams are motivated.
-Don't get caught off guard; act early.
+The interval between the end of the regular season and the start of the offseason can be very short, sometimes limited to a single evening if playoff teams are responsive.
+Plan accordingly.

-Note for the commish: Extend waivers so that it spans the entire postseason.
+Note for the commish: Extend waivers so that they span the entire postseason.

 Be Responsive